alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name and contact information of the requesting party

-Generally the written record request must be accompanied by a cheque or money order payment of any applicable fees as well as a copy of the requestors government-issued photo ID and a stamped, self-addressed envelope.
-Additional information regarding any unique requirements of the judicial districts may be obtained by contacting the office of the clerk of courts before making the request.
+Generally, the written record request must be accompanied by a cheque or money order payment of any applicable fees, a copy of the requestor's government-issued photo ID, and a stamped, self-addressed envelope.
+Before making the request, inquirers may contact the office of the Clerk of Courts for additional information regarding any unique requirements of the judicial district.

 Specialized Family Court Records